 Sadly, paying for work that is never completed is quite common.
-In talking to a sales manager from the Hilte Tools, we learned that 30% of the small contractors that buy tools from him go bankrupt at some point.
-30%!
-Hilte tried to understand this and found that the contractors usually have plenty of work and they are bankrupt due to a lack of payment and inability to collect for their work.
-This is due to either bad clients who refuse to pay or just disorganization that makes it hard to bill.
-For the clients who have paid deposits at the time of the bankruptcy, they are just out of luck and lose their money.
+In talking to a sales manager from Hilte Tools, we learned that 30% of the small contractors that buy tools from him go bankrupt at some point.
+Thirty percent!
+Hilte tried to understand this and found that the contractors usually have plenty of work.
+They go bankrupt due to the lack of payments and the inability to collect for their work.
+This is sometimes the result of bad clients who refuse to pay, and sometimes it’s just disorganization on the part of the contractor.

-A few years ago, New Avenue hired this local general contractor that just went bankrupt and worked with them to build one of our projects.
-He had great reviews, they had completed projects for high end modern architects that are part of our team, and they have been in business for years.
-They passed our filters and likely would have passed your filters too!
+A few years ago, New Avenue hired a local general contractor to build one of our projects.
+They had great reviews, had a history of completing projects for high-end modern architects, and had been in business for years.
+They passed our filters and likely would have passed yours, too!

 You can sign up and use the New Avenue system for free here: Get Started

 Have any questions?
-We are available to discuss your goals & ideas.
+We are available to discuss your goals and ideas.
 There’s no fee or commitment.
 To request a time for a call, just click here and tell us when to call you.